 Founded in 2018, neptech is the Scandinavian distributor of Pointwise grid generation and preprocessing software for computational fluid dynamics.
 We provide technical support and training for our customers and make sure that they achieve their desired results.
 We also provide consulting services within CFD.

-Y-pipe structures are widely used in many manufacturing and research areas for mixing different reactants solutions.
-The flow behaviors inside a Y pipe are worth
+Y-Pipe structures are widely used in many manufacturing and research areas for mixing different reactants solutions.
+The flow behaviors inside a Y-Pipe are worth studying

 KTH Royal Institute of Technology